yashthakare-07/Enterprise-ETL-Pipeline/README.md

 This project is a working demonstration of an event-driven pipeline pattern, not a production-hardened system.
 These are the concrete gaps between what exists today and what production use would require, roughly ordered by priority:

-1. **Remove committed state files** — `terraform.tfstate`, `terraform.tfstate.backup`, and the built `etl_processor.zip` are currently tracked in git even though a remote S3 backend is configured.
-This is an inconsistency and the highest-priority cleanup.
-2. **Align the S3 trigger and Athena scope** — scope the S3 event notification to the `raw/` prefix so the Lambda-processing path and the Athena-queried path are guaranteed to see the same set of objects.
+1. **Align the S3 trigger and Athena scope** — scope the S3 event notification to the `raw/` prefix so the Lambda-processing path and the Athena-queried path are guaranteed to see the same set of objects.
-3. **Add an automated test suite** — no unit or integration tests exist for `main.py`; `pytest` with `moto` (mocked AWS services) would cover schema validation, batch-write behavior, and partial-failure handling.
+2. **Add an automated test suite** — no unit or integration tests exist for `main.py`; `pytest` with `moto` (mocked AWS services) would cover schema validation, batch-write behavior, and partial-failure handling.
-4. **Verify idempotency under duplicate SQS delivery** — SQS provides at-least-once delivery by design; current behavior under redelivery is undocumented and untested.
+3. **Verify idempotency under duplicate SQS delivery** — SQS provides at-least-once delivery by design; current behavior under redelivery is undocumented and untested.
-5. **Explicitly configure encryption** — S3 server-side encryption and versioning, and DynamoDB encryption at rest, are not explicitly set beyond AWS defaults.
+4. **Explicitly configure encryption** — S3 server-side encryption and versioning, and DynamoDB encryption at rest, are not explicitly set beyond AWS defaults.
-6. **Migrate to OIDC-based CI authentication** — replace the static IAM user access key/secret pair with GitHub Actions OIDC role assumption.
+5. **Migrate to OIDC-based CI authentication** — replace the static IAM user access key/secret pair with GitHub Actions OIDC role assumption.
-7. **Add monitoring and alerting** — CloudWatch Alarms and SNS notifications for Lambda errors, DLQ depth, and failed CI/CD runs.
+6. **Add monitoring and alerting** — CloudWatch Alarms and SNS notifications for Lambda errors, DLQ depth, and failed CI/CD runs.
-8. **Add a rollback / failure-notification step** to the CI/CD workflow.
+7. **Add a rollback / failure-notification step** to the CI/CD workflow.
-9. **Move vendored dependencies into a Lambda Layer** instead of bundling `pydantic` and related packages directly with the function source.
+8. **Package Lambda dependencies as a Lambda Layer** instead of installing them into the deployment package on every CI run, to speed up builds and allow reuse across functions.
-10. **Parameterize Terraform** with input variables (region, environment, naming) instead of hardcoded values.
+9. **Parameterize Terraform** with input variables (region, environment, naming) instead of hardcoded values.
-11. **Persist the Terraform plan as a GitHub Actions artifact** for auditability between the plan and apply steps.
+10. **Persist the Terraform plan as a GitHub Actions artifact** for auditability between the plan and apply steps.
-12. **Multi-region deployment support.**
+11. **Multi-region deployment support.**

+## Outcomes

+Building this project reinforced a few things in practice rather than just in theory:

+- How an SQS buffer changes a pipeline's failure characteristics — partial batch failures and a DLQ, instead of one bad message blocking everything behind it.
+- Why remote Terraform state with locking matters as soon as more than one deploy path (local + CI) can touch the same infrastructure.
+- The gap between "it runs" and "it's production-ready" — most of the [Production Readiness Gaps](#production-readiness-gaps) came from deliberately thinking through what an on-call engineer would want in place before trusting this pipeline with real traffic.

 ## Author